 Mayfair has everything you need – it’s full of shops and restaurants, and I especially love the small streets which are so rare in London – they give Mayfair a very romantic atmosphere. – Laura.

 This leafy part of the West End has around 5,000 residents, and with all that it has to offer, it’s not hard to see why Mayfair is one of London’s most prized postcodes.

 The most sought after properties in Mayfair are situated in the vicinity of the famous Grosvenor Square and Berkeley Square – the gracious tree-lined streets adding to the area’s neighbourhood feel – you wouldn’t believe Mayfair is just a stone throw from the bustling delights of Bond Street and Green Park.

 Mayfair’s splendid array of property ranges from magnificent apartments to traditional London town houses, with prices reaching up to £20million in some instances.

-This seventh floor apartment is set over 891 sq ft and comprises, two spacious double bedroom (the master with an en-suite bathroom), two modern fitted bathrooms, large reception room with rear facing views over Hays Mews, modern fitted kitchen and ample storage space.
+This seventh-floor apartment is set over 872 sq ft and comprises, two spacious double bedrooms (the master with an en-suite bathroom), two modern fitted bathrooms, large reception room with rear facing views over Hays Mews, modern fitted kitchen and ample storage space.
 All set in the heart of Londons fashionable Mayfair neighbouring the famous Berkeley Square.